quintype/malibu/tutorial/qlitics-integration.md

 ### Story view tracking

 To track a Story view, `story-view` should be called when a story page is loaded.
 A story view depends on a `page-view` and should be called only after a `page-view` has been tracked.
 If additional stories are being loaded via ajax, then this event should be tracked for each of those stories as well.
-This will reuse the initially triggered page-view's identifier.
+This will reuse the initially triggered page view's identifier.
 Refer [common API fields](https://developers.quintype.com/docs/#common-api-fields).

 ```html
 <script>